Best Hiking Shorts for Women 2025

 DURABILITY

 We assessed durability by putting the shorts through a series of rugged conditions.
-This included hiking over rocky terrain and sitting and sliding on various surfaces.
-We also washed the shorts multiple times to evaluate how well they held up to repeated cycles.
+This included hiking over rocky terrain and sitting on various rough and abrasive surfaces.
+We also washed the shorts and discussed the manufacturer’s recommended care instructions in our reviews.
 The focus was on whether the fabric showed signs of wear, such as fraying or fading, and if any seams or features became compromised.

 FEATURES